-Meter Reinstallation; and
+Meter Reinstallation;

-Special Meter Read
+Special Meter Read; and

+Service Abolishment – Residential.

-The reference services described in Table 1 above are the reference services proposed by AGN in its Reference Service Proposal for the AGN Victorian and Albury Distribution Networks (July 2021).
-This Reference Service Proposal was approved by the AER under rule 47A of the National Gas Rules in November 2021.
+The reference services described in Table 1 above are the reference services proposed by Multinet in its Reference Service Proposal for the Multinet Distribution Network (July 2021), other than the Service Abolishment-Residential service which was proposed in September 2022.
+Mulinet’s Reference Service Proposal was approved by the AER under rule 47A of the National Gas Rules in November 2021.

 Haulage Reference Services